 Vouvray is the name of the village - where Myriam grew up - that gives its name to the AOC (Appellation of Controlled Origin, in other words Denomination of Origin).
 However 8 villages are included in the delineated area of production and allowed to produce grapes to make Vouvray wines.

 Vouvray wines can only be white wines.
 This is due to the fact that by AOC law, the vinegrowers are only allowed to grow and use Chenin Blanc grapes.
-Most of the wines
+Most of the wines produced

-outside of the Champagne region) and can be Extra Brut, Brut or Demi-Sec.
+the Champagne region) and can be Extra Brut, Brut or Demi-Sec.